NoCheatPlus/Docs/Development/Design.md

 * With ANY latency window some sequences of actions can be checked for oddities, such as using velocity with odd delays , e.g. using glide-by-velocity.

 Not sure if cheating with pistons will be popular soon, neither if they'll have pvp arenas with lots of pistons.
 Perhaps the cross-check usefulness is over-rated here (other than being updated by more sources)?

-## Track sequences of (continuous) violations.

-Reduce false positives by tracking continuous violations.

-* Mostly thought of for the survivalfly check, could also be useful for passable.
-* Just set-back silently, without increasing the violation level, and without running all the violation handling.
-(Problematic might be that compatibility hooks can't help anymore in this case.
-Future design could do something about it.)
-* Configuration:
-** Maximum number of subsequent violations to skip (including all and none, later possibly try a mixture of 'long' for teleport/login and latency estimate.).
-** Warning message for staff with a player being stuck in violations (message, count to activation, count/timing to repeat).

-## Horizontal speeding

-Counter measures:
-* Confine bunny hop further.
-Find side conditions that can be (re-) added.
-* Track the average speed per so and so seconds.
-* Track bunny hop frequency.
-* Might attempt to detect sprint speed without sprinting.
-While server side sprint state can be inconsistent, there might be conditions with which to detect players, who should send a sprint start but don't.
-[Only useful, if that does something to the hunger level.]

-Tracking the average speed mid-term seems quite promising, because it allows checking typical medium speed for ground+air and water+air and the like, limiting speeding for any medium[+air combination].

-Technicalities:
-* It would probably need tracking the allowed "normal" speed vs. the used speed.
-Recording the ratio and number of events may be best, using ActionAccumulator.
-* Tracking the speed above average might be prone to false positives under some curcumstances, so some care is necessary (velocity, cascading in generic cases).
-* Preventing the impact of false positives with tracking sequences of (continuous) violations, see above.
-* Friction envelopes after receiving velocity or switching state from somewhere (elytra, flying, whatever) need to be distinguishable from speeding.
- * Probably already useful if we confine it only to the rough bunny envelopes (where we allow to move faster than normal without velocity).
- * Tracking mid-term speed change by regarding shorter intervals will help to distinguish.
-* Hard to tell where to set back to.
-Possibly needs keeping an extra mid-term set-back location like for morepakets, or we freeze the player in-place more or less.

 ## Packet exploits (frequency)